FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 2. Run `curl -s https://raw.githubusercontent.com/FanderWasTaken/wine-dependency-hell-solver/main/WDHS.sh -o WDHS.sh && chmod +x ./WDHS.sh && ./WDHS.sh`.
 5. Start `WDHS.bat` with Wine or Proton inside the game's prefix.

+## Troubleshooting

+Before opening an issue, make sure to try different [Wine](https://www.winehq.org/) or [Proton](https://github.com/ValveSoftware/Proton) versions.
+The recommended path is to go from the newest release down to the oldest.

-## Additional tips for a better gaming experience
+## Additional tips

 [Protontricks](https://github.com/Matoking/protontricks) can be used to execute `WDHS.bat` with a double click and applied to any Steam game you have installed.